FreeTubeApp/FreeTube-Docs/README.md

 # FreeTube Docs

-This is the Official Documentation website for [FreeTube](https://freetubeapp.io/), the Open Source YouTube client for Windows, Mac, and Linux built around privacy.
+This is the Official Documentation website for [FreeTube](https://freetubeapp.io/), the Open Source YouTube client for Windows (10 and later), Mac (macOS 10.15 and later), and Linux built around privacy.
 It is built using Jekyll and deployed using GitHub Pages.

 ## Setup